JWise16/pico-llm/docs/llm_mode_demo.md

 ## LLM Mode Documentation

-The LLM (Large Language Model) mode allows Picobot to be controlled by an AI language model, either for real-time decision making or rule generation.
+The LLM (Large Language Model) mode allows Picobot to be controlled by an AI language model by generating a complete set of rules for autonomous operation.
 This mode is currently in development and has some known limitations.

 ### Overview

-The LLM mode can operate in two ways:
-1. Real-time control: The LLM makes decisions about each move based on the current state
-2. Rule generation: The LLM generates a complete set of rules for autonomous operation
+The LLM mode generates a complete set of rules upfront, similar to the classic mode, but using an AI language model to create the rules.
+The generated rules are then used by the Picobot simulator without further LLM intervention.

 ### Usage